You've got questions. We have answers.

 We have a compost bin in all of our seating areas.
 Compost bins are located near the bus tub station where all dishware and recycling is placed.

-- All food waste including meat, bones, and fruits/vegetables
+- Food scraps, including meat, bones and fruits/vegetables at our stores

 - Food soiled paper and waxed "paddy" papers

 - Paper coffee cups from New Seasons (we use non-plastic lined cups) and coffee cup sleeves

 - To-go utensils